nfosdick/fcb_java/README.md

 The Windows installation makes use of custom install manifests as there was not an existing forge module for install Java on Windows.

 ## Setup
-These modules are prerequisites for this module to function properly.
+These fcb_java module prerequisites for this module to function properly.
 ```
 puppet module install puppetlabs-java --version 6.3.0
 puppet module install puppetlabs-dsc --version 1.9.3